-Biota was commissioned to undertake an additional monitoring survey of the Macedon Gas Pipeline situated within the proposed Mt Minnie conservation area (hereafter referred to as the 'study area') in 2021 (Figure 2.1).
-The principal aims of the study, as identified by BHP, were to:
+Biota was commissioned to undertake an additional monitoring survey of the Macedon Gas Pipeline situated within the proposed Mt Minnie conservation area (hereafter referred to as the 'study area') in 2022 (Figure 2.1).
+The principal aims of the study, as identified by Woodside, were to:

-- conduct an additional phase of rehabilitation monitoring in 2021 (timed appropriately after rainfall) to measure spatial and temporal changes of vegetation in both analogue and rehabilitated transects located within the Mt Minnie conservation area; and - 2. complete subsequent reporting and statistical analyses in accordance with Section 3.10 of the BHP guidance document (BHP Iron Ore 2016) and the BHP Macedon Gas Project Pipeline Rehabilitation Monitoring and Evaluation Plan (Astron 2012).
+- conduct the annual rehabilitation monitoring in 2022 (timed appropriately after rainfall) to measure spatial and temporal changes of vegetation in both analogue and rehabilitated transects located within the Mt Minnie conservation area; and - 2. complete subsequent reporting and statistical analyses in accordance with Section 3.10 of the BHP guidance document (BHP Iron Ore 2016) and the BHP Macedon Gas Project Pipeline Rehabilitation Monitoring and Evaluation Plan (Astron 2012).

-These aims were met by conducting a desktop study of existing reports and supporting data sets (Astron 2009, 2010, 2013, 2014, 2016, Biota 2017, 2019), together with information available for the locality (see Section 4.0).
-This was followed by a field survey in May 2021 to repeat the monitoring following appropriate rainfall conditions (Section 3.0).
+These aims were met by conducting a desktop study of existing reports and supporting data sets (Astron 2009, 2013, 2014, 2016, Biota 2017, 2019, 2021), together with information available for the locality (see Section 4.0).
+This was followed by a field survey in May 2022 to repeat the monitoring following appropriate rainfall conditions (Section 3.0).

-The approach and methodology used for the current rehabilitation monitoring phase was carried out with consideration of the following:
+The approach and methodology used for the 2022 rehabilitation monitoring survey was carried out with consideration of the following: